IBM/charts/GUIDELINES.md

 ## Avoid hard-coded version constraints

-Avoid setting kubeVersion of tillerVersion to a single specific version in both `Chart.yaml` as well as in Helm template files.
+Avoid setting kubeVersion and tillerVersion to a single specific version in both `Chart.yaml` as well as in Helm template files.
 The intent is to make sure the helm chart continues to work on future versions of ICP without modification.
 Instead of setting a specific version, allow for a particular version or greater:
 ```
 tillerVersion: ">=2.5.0"
 ```